hoppscotch/docs/content/en/graphql.md

 <img src="/graphql/graphqlQuery-dark.png" class="dark-img" height="1280" width="640" alt="History Sidepanel"/>
 <img src="/graphql/graphqlQuery-light.png" class="light-img" height="1280" width="640" alt="History Sidepanel"/>

-Any Queries to be made to the GraphQl endpoint are typed out in this section , there is an inbuilt formatter that Prettifies the Query, this can be accessed in the top right corner of the Query Pane or with the shortcut `Ctrl` + `P`.
+Any Queries to be made to the GraphQl endpoint are typed out in this section, there is an inbuilt formatter that Prettifies the Query, this can be accessed in the top right corner of the Query Pane or with the shortcut `Ctrl` + `P`.

 To keep the Query uncluttered or to help easy debugging, you can use the variables section as shown below figure.